jasonzissman/gamification-engine/docs/use-case-simple-badge.md

 }
 ```

-To track progress towards a goal, the events that we send must include enough information to match the `criteria.[].qualifyingEvent` and `targetEntityIdField` fields that were provided when creating your goal.
+To track progress towards a goal, the events that we send must include enough information to match the `criteria.[].qualifyingEvent` and `criteria.[].targetEntityIdField` fields that were provided when creating your goal.
 In our case, our example event includes `action=log-in`, `platform=mobile`, and `userId`, as our "Mobile Power User" goal requires.

 We see that user john-doe-1234 has made some initial progress towards the goal.
 We invoke an HTTP GET against the `/entities/<entityId>` API to see how far he has gotten: